 5. Letters of recommendation.
 Request letters with original signatures from three persons who are familiar with your academic or work experience and who can comment on your potential as a graduate student.

 6. GRE general test scores.
 Connect to the GRE web site for more information.
+Check with your advisor to find out if they require GRE scores.

 Departmental facilities include recently renovated laboratories for research in plant genetics and genomics, grain quality, soil chemistry, soil microbiology, soil physics, and pedology.
 Service laboratories for soil and seed testing are part of the Department of Soil and Crop Sciences, and additional campus laboratories provide biochemical analysis and genomics services.
 Greenhouses and growth chambers are available on campus.
 Facilities for field research include a 200-acre research center in Fort Collins, and additional research centers located throughout the state’s agricultural regions.
 Shared offices and a computer lab are available for the department’s graduate students.